jnesss/jnesss.github.io/docs/_posts/2025-03-23-recursive-automation.md

          "x" : 308,
          "y" : 167

-Throughout this project, Roboflow consistently delivered these high-confidence detections despite varying lighting conditions and UI states - something I've found remarkable for a model trained on relatively few images.
+Throughout this project, Roboflow consistently delivered high-confidence detections despite varying lighting conditions and UI states—remarkable for a model trained on relatively few images.

 I used python to crop those regions of the screen into new images.
 Both still very readable for us humans: